Already Famous: Cast

+Release

+The film had its sneak preview on 24 November and was officially released on 1 December.

 Reception

+Box office

+The film grossed S$415,000 in its opening weekend and grossed $1.4 million.

+Critical response

 The Hollywood Reporter gave Already Famous a mixed review, writing "This lightweight film drags on for two hours, when 90 minutes would have been just about right.
 Still, the likable cast and knowing touches keep us watching right up until the end credits, which feature the same kind of outrageous out-takes that end many American comedies."
 Variety was more positive in their review, where they called it "A cheery hoot that pokes fun at showbiz pomposity even as it affirms its protag's impervious optimism."